heremaps/here-sdk-examples/examples/latest/navigate/android/Java/HERESDKUnits/README.md

 # Keep HERE SDK Units AARs that contain 'heresdk-units' in the filename.
 See HERESDKUnits/README.md for details.
 !libs/*heresdk-units*.aar
 ```

+Finally, make sure to sync the project now with your Gradle files.

 ## Increase the version of units